 The Brother MFC-L2750DW has great connectivity options.
 It only lacks support for Bluetooth and external storage devices, like USB thumb drives and SD cards.
 It has NFC support, so you can simply tap your NFC-enabled device on the printer to connect.
 Connecting through NFC automatically launches the mobile app if you already have the app installed.
 The Brother MFC-L2759DW variant also has NFC support.
 The Brother MFC-L2690DW and MFC-L2690DWXL don't have an Ethernet port.

 Brother's iPrint&Scan mobile app is superb.
-You can perform most tasks from your smartphone, including printing, scanning, and copying.
+You can use it to print, scan (with the printer or a smartphone camera), and copy.
 You can also perform maintenance tasks, update the firmware, and buy replacement toner.
-If you have NFC enabled on your smartphone, the app will launch automatically when you approach the printer.
+The app launches automatically when you approach the printer with your NFC-enabled smartphone.

-You need to manually install drivers on Windows, but not on macOS or Chrome OS.
+You need to manually install drivers on Windows but not on macOS or Chrome OS.
+You can download the drivers here.
 Brother's iPrint&Scan software is available for Windows and Chrome OS (Android version from Google Play Store); however, it isn't necessary to use the printer.